BitMEX/api-connectors/clients/android/docs/ApiKeyApi.md

 APIKeyApi apiInstance = new APIKeyApi();
 String name = "name_example"; // String | Key name.
 This name is for reference only.
 String cidr = "cidr_example"; // String | CIDR block to restrict this key to.
 To restrict to a single address, append \"/32\", e.g. 207.39.29.22/32.
 Leave blank or set to 0.0.0.0/0 to allow all IPs.
 Only one block may be set. <a href=\"http://software77.net/cidr-101.html\">More on CIDR blocks</a>
 String permissions = "permissions_example"; // String | Key Permissions.
 All keys can read margin and position data.
 Additional permissions must be added.
-Available: [\"order\", \"withdraw\"].
+Available: [\"order\", \"orderCancel\", \"withdraw\"].
 Boolean enabled = false; // Boolean | Set to true to enable this key on creation.
 Otherwise, it must be explicitly enabled via /apiKey/enable.
 String token = "token_example"; // String | OTP Token (YubiKey, Google Authenticator)
 try {